openpnp/openpnp/Motion-Controller-Firmwares.md

 5. `G92` must work correctly when motion is still pending.
 Either by implicitly waiting for still-stand or (better!) by allowing on-the-fly offsetting.

-6. The controller can wait for motion completion, typically with the [`M400`](https://www.reprap.org/wiki/G-code#M400:_Wait_for_current_moves_to_finish) command.
+6. The controller must be able to wait for motion completion, typically with the [`M400`](https://www.reprap.org/wiki/G-code#M400:_Wait_for_current_moves_to_finish) command.
 Any further commands sent after the `M400` must be suspended until motion completion.
 The controller must only acknowledge the command, when motion is complete i.e. the "ok" response must be suspended until then, providing blocking synchronization to OpenPnP.

+7. The controller must support dynamic acceleration and/or jerk limits, typically by the [`M204`](https://www.reprap.org/wiki/G-code#M204:_Set_default_acceleration) command for acceleration or the [`M201.3`](https://makr.zone/tinyg-new-g-code-commands-for-openpnp-use/577/) command for jerk.

 ## Smoothieware